marckassay/marckassay.github.io/_posts/2019-03-21-ionic-angular-with-appium.markdown

 7. In an addition for ```LeftmenuPage``` and ```RightmenuPage``` modules, modify their html and scss file:

-    Replace the these html files `ion-content` with the following html
+    Replace the `ion-content` tag with the following for:
     ```src\app\leftmenu\leftmenu.page.html``` and ```src\app\rightmenu\rightmenu.page.html```

     ```html